 As a last resort, we put a Thundershirt, (a calming shirt) on the dog or a Tellington Ttouch wrap to alleviate her/his anxiety.

-Everyday, we have quiet time from 1 – 3 pm where we turn off all the lights, play soft music, burn calm inducing incense, and sit quietly with the dogs giving them massages and cuddles to give all the dogs the opportunity to rest and calm down.
+Every day, we have quiet time from 1 – 3 pm where we turn off all the lights, play soft music, and sit quietly with the dogs giving them massages and cuddles to give all the dogs the opportunity to rest and calm down.
 This is done to prevent over-tiredness, over-stimulation, heightened anxiety, and possible dog fights from these states of mind.

 When all of these attempts are proven futile, and a dog or puppy is still showing signs of anxiety (panting; pacing; incessant barking; chronic whining; inability to drink water or eat food; disinterest in interacting and playing with other dogs and staff; inability to relax and rest quietly; becoming reactive toward the other dogs such as air snapping and/or actually connecting and losing bit inhibition; we then make the assessment that the dog is clearly indicating (s)he does not want to remain in daycare.

-Should your dog present with any of these mentioned behavioural issues, we will call you immediately to pick up your dog so (s)he can return to the security of her/his home environment and thus no longer be emotionally stressed.
+Should your dog not meet our Daycare Acceptance Requirements, we will call you immediately to pick up your dog immediately so (s)he can return to the security of her/his home environment and thus no longer be emotionally stressed.

-We don’t judge or blame you or your dog if (s)he is not a good fit for our daycare.
+We don’t judge or blame you or your dog if (s)he does not meet our Daycare Acceptance Requirements.
 It is not because we don’t want your dog.
-Instead, it is because we completely understand and appreciate that your dog is clearly ‘communicating’ (s)he doesn’t want to be in our daycare!!!
+Instead, it is because we completely understand and appreciate that your dog is clearly ‘communicating’ (s)he doesn’t want to be in daycare!!!
 (S)he WANTS to go home and we want to honor that!

-Also, if your dog is not a good fit for Raising Canine, there are many other wonderful care alternatives such as larger, warehouse type dog daycares that provide kennels for your dog to be placed in and removed from the other dogs.
-There are also dog walkers and dog sitters that have a very small number of dogs together at one-time.
+Also, if your dog does not meet Raising Canine’s Daycare Acceptance Requirements, there are many other wonderful care alternatives such as dog walkers and dog sitters that have a very small number of dogs together at one-time.
 We will openly discuss these options with you.

-If your dog does presents with behavioural/socialization issues in daycare, as well as, at home, and/or in public, then we are more then happy to direct you to specialized dog training if you so choose to.
+Also, if your dog does present with behavioural/socialization issues in daycare, as well as, at home, and/or in public, we are more than appy to off you to our specialized dog training classes and/or private sessions if you so choose to.